-How is a Tree Weave different from a Tree House?
+How is a tree net different from a Tree House?

 For information about how Tree Weaves impose fewer limitations on a tree than a treehouse, please see the fourth question on our Frequently Asked Questions page.

 Tree Weaves™ are intrinsically much more creative than treehouses.
 Every single project is completely different, and ever evolving.
 Tree Weaves™ are almost like living, breathing, growing structures themselves.
 Every build is an emergent process; a Tree Weave™ is not designed in advance on paper the way that a tree house is.
 What that means is that each Weave is a surprise; you never really know exactly what it's going to look like or where it's going to go until it's finished.
 For some people, this uncertainty might not be appealing, but for others it is incredibly exciting.
 Every single square foot of every single tree net ever made will always be different from every other square foot made.
 No two knots, angles, or shapes are ever the same in a weave.
 There is a lot more freedom and possibility associated with soft rigging than with traditional construction materials, because it's easier to tie a rope between two trees that are 50 feet apart, 30 feet high in the air, than it is to find a rigid metal or wooden support beam of that size, haul it up to that height, and attach it.

 Tree Weaves™ are infinitely more colorful than tree houses.
 The materials we use come in hundreds of colors, and the ways to combine them artistically are endless.
 This makes for a setting much more magical (while still more minimal within the landscape) than a traditional treehouse.